-A 1,600-square-mile area in New Zealand's South Island comprising Aoraki/Mount Cook National Park and the Mackenzie Basin has just been designated the world's fourth International Dark Sky Reserve, making it "one of the best stargazing sites on Earth" according to Bob Parks, executive director of the International Dark-Sky Association.
+A 1,600-square-mile area on the South Island of New Zealand, comprising Aoraki/Mount Cook National Park and the Mackenzie Basin, has just been designated the world’s fourth International Dark Sky Reserve.
+That makes it “one of the best stargazing sites on Earth” according to Bob Parks, executive director of the International Dark-Sky Association.

 5. Cormorant fishing, China